hyurl/utils/README.md

 Since v0.3.0, the following functions have been merged to [@ayonli/jsext](https://github.com/ayonli/jsext).
-The two packages serve different purposes, while **@ayonli/jsext** provides basic and semantic APIs for the JavaScript language, **@hyurl/utils** provides higher level functions that are used in more specific scenarios.
+The two packages serve different purposes, while **@ayonli/jsext** provides basic and semantic APIs for the JavaScript language, **@hyurl/utils** provides higher level functions that deal with objects.

 This package still keeps a link to these functions, but they have been marked __deprecated__ and will be removed in v0.4.0.